-If you want to stave off the ravages of time, be careful the next time you reach for a glass of milk.
+If you want to stave off the ravages of time, you might want to be careful the next time you reach for a glass of milk.

 A recent study suggests that choosing high-fat milk (whole and 2%) can accelerate the aging process compared with drinking lower-fat milk (skim and 1%).

 Research by Brigham Young University exercise science professor Larry Tucker found that adults who drank 2% milk instead of 1% milk experienced more than four years of additional biological aging.